Free information geometry and the model theory of noncommutative stochastic processes: Introduction

 The problem in the free setting is that there is a large gap between the very \emph{low} regularity that we have for the functions in Monge--Kantorovich duality and the comparatively \emph{high} regularity that we need in order to use the change of variables for entropy.

 The most basic scalar-valued functions in free probability are those of the form $\varphi(\mathbf{x}) = \tr(p(\mathbf{x}))$ for some noncommutative polynomial $p$ in several variables.
 By taking sums and products of such functions, one obtains the algebra of \emph{trace polynomials}.
-The derivatives of $\tr(p(\mathbf{x}))$ (in particular, the gradient and Hessian) can be described in terms of Voiculescu's cyclic gradient and free difference quotient operators, and certainly one can make sense of the Laplacian and the trace of the log of the Hessian.
+The derivatives of $\tr(p(\mathbf{x}))$ (in particular, the gradient and Hessian) can be described in terms of Voiculescu's cyclic gradient and free difference quotient operators, and certainly one can make sense of the Laplacian and the trace of the log of the Hessian, and prove of change of variables for free microstate entropy; see \cite[\S 3]{VoiculescuFE2}, \cite[\S 7.2]{JLS2022}

 Unfortunately, this is not a large enough class of functions to realize Monge--Kantorovich duality.
 For this, we need to obtain a pair of convex functions $\varphi$ and $\psi$ such that

 with equality in the case of an optimal coupling of $(\mu_0,\mu_1)$.
 It is natural to try to construct $\varphi$ and $\psi$ via Legendre transforms of suitable other functions (see proof of Theorem \ref{thm: MK duality}).
 Thus, we might set